drminnaar/chinook/README.md

 * Architecture and Design
 * API Design
 * Docker
-* Dotnet Core 3.1 For all backend
+* .NET 5 For all backend
 * React (Typescript) For all frontend
 * Database Migrations and Versioning